The Basics of Inbound Projects

 - Your users can take care of payments with or without involving agents, or check their account’s balance information

-- You can identify the caller’s identity by requeswting PIN codes or other data, and offer them customized services or products
+- You can identify the caller’s identity by requesting PIN codes or other data, and offer them customized services or products

-- You can sell products which your client can pay for during phone call
+- You can sell products that your client can pay for during phone call

 How To Set Up an IVR Menu

 The Processes tab on the Inbound worksheet is where you can construct an IVR menu.
 An inbound call consists of processes.
 A process is a set of actions, functions, automations or conditions.
 It allows you to define what happens when a caller reaches out to you.

 Think of inbound processes like interlocking bricks of a building block puzzle.
 You can get creative and build simple or more complex IV menus.
 You can swap or change the bricks as you like.
 It just takes some time to learn which pieces fit together.
 But once you get the hang of it, you’ll find it intuitive and easy to work with.

 Overview of What Functions You Can Add to Your Inbound Workflow

 There are a variety of functions you can add to your inbound processes that will enable you to set up advanced and flexible workflows.
 To take a look at the full list, see Inbound Processes.